dh-algolia/se-takehome/customer-questions.md

 Welcome to Algolia!
 I'm happy to give you some direction and clarity here.

 Development can be intimidating - but should not be overwhelming.
-If you are using one (or more) of our partner platforms there very well be a ready-made connectors that would jump start everything.
+If you are using one (or more) of our partner platforms, there may be ready-made connectors that would jump start the process.

 I will need just a bit more detail in order to provide you with the most efficient path.
-Are you available to have a chat about your current technical setup and objectives?
+Are you available to have a quick chat about your current technical setup and objectives?

 Best,